chenpp1881/AFPNet/README.md

 We have conducted a thorough examination of the contracts and labels, eliminating any instances of duplication in ESC as outlined in Section IV of the paper.

 The resulting dataset has been designated as ECS_R and can be accessed within the Data file.

+## Dataste for SmartBugs

+We discuss our approach with some special methods (including [Wu et al. 2021](https://github.com/wuhongjun15/Peculiar)) in [SmartBugs](https://github.com/smartbugs/smartbugs-wild/tree/master/contracts) dataset in Section V.

 # Running
 To run program, please use this command: python Main.py.